-If you want to hold a market of any kind within the boundary of the City of Manchester, you need a Market Rights Licence from us.
+If you want to hold a market in Manchester, you need a Market Rights Licence from us.

 A market is defined as a 'concourse of buyers and sellers' with five or more trading spaces (e.g. stalls, stands, vehicles or pitches).
 This can also include:

 - Fairs; Car boot sales; Table-top sales; Traditional and specialist markets and fairs; Exhibition type markets and fairs; or where Rides and amusements are included.